 Canvases and Panels I’ve Painted On

 It was possible to buy the canvases ready-made, but I never saw any that were as well-made as my father’s or my own.
-To get the corners of commercial canvases close, those wooden pegs (keys) still seemed to be needed.
+You’ll need wooden pegs or keys to get the corners of commercial canvases close.

 First, I read an article in which a museum conservator said that acrylic emulsion ‘gesso’ is superior to oil primer for oil paints because it is lightweight and does not require moisture-absorbing rabbit skin glue.
 It’s also non-toxic, since there are no fumes.